fhollenbach/Pols621_2020/WorkingSyllabus.md

 - Broockman...

   - Galiani, Sebastian and Ernesto Schargrodsky.
 2010. "__Property Rights for the Poor: Effects of Land Titling.__" Journal of Public Economics 94(9):700-729.

+Additional Readings:

+  - MMSS Chapter 6
   - Blattman, Christopher and Jeannie Annan, 2010. "__The Consequences of Child Soldiering.__" The Review of Economics and Statistics, MIT Press 92(4): 882-898.
   - Hainmueller, Jens, and Hangartner, Dominik.
 2013. "__Who Gets a Swiss Passport?
 A Natural Experiment in Immigrant Discrimination.__" American Political Science Review.
 107(1):159–187

-Additional Readings:

-  - MMSS Chapter 6

 Reviews:

-## Week 8 (10/13)  Experiments
+## Week 8 (10/13)  Experiments   (Virtual Visit by [Pia Raffler](https://piaraffler.com/))

 Presentation: